ashishkujoy/gradle-embedded-kafka-plugin/README.md

 ### Embedded Kafka Plugin
-This plugin creates a Kotlin source set with name `integrationTest` and two tasks `integrationTest` and `cleanIntegrationTestEnvironment`.
+This plugin provides two tasks `startEmbeddedKafka` and `stopEmbeddedKafka` for starting and stoping embedded kafka.

 #### Using locally
 For using plugin locally we first need to build and publish it locally